sevugan-kathiresan/code-book/README.md

      - Acheived using IndexedDB, utlized localforage library from npm to make the process of working with IndexedDB a little easier.
 3. CSS imports - esbuild does supports bundling of CSS files but in a scenario where we are working with the bundling of both JS and CSS, esbuild will produce two different bundled files one for JS and one for JS.
 For this functionality we might need to give esbuild access to file system unfortunately Browsers don't have file system but our app runs inside browser,
     - wrote a small conditional case with customs Javascript to wrap the CSS content and insert it into the main JS output file.
+4. Execution of user entered code
+    - might have errors
+    - might mutate the DOM
+    - malicious code
 <hr>

 ### Folder Structure